November 01, 2018

 Now, Black Friday is much more than a singular day that follows a family feast and a blessing of the harvest.
 The sales celebratory event is now a four-day long annual occurrence that we all have marked in our calendars!

-Marketing your business for Black Friday 2018 has never been more important.
-Figures from last year suggest that online sales totalled £1.4 billion, up by 11.7% on the previous year.
-However, the same cannot be said for the high street, which showed a decrease of 3.6%.
+Marketing your business for Black Friday 2019 has never been more important.
+Figures from last year suggest that online sales were up on 2017, totalling £1.04 billion.

 But what do you need to do as part of your Black Friday marketing strategy?

-In 2017, more than a third of UK sales on Black Friday were made on mobile.
+In 2018, more than a third of UK sales on Black Friday were made on mobile.
 This highlights the shift in shopping habits and how consumers now have greater confidence when spending online.
-Further supporting this shift, the following Cyber Monday attributed a huge 60% of its sales to mobile — convinced?
+Further supporting this shift, the following Cyber Monday attributed a huge 43 per cent of its sales to mobile — convinced?

 Timing is essential when it comes to marketing over the weekend, so it’s important to have a detailed understanding of your customer base and their behaviour.
 Research has shown that across Europe, the average peak hour of the day for both traffic and sales was at 4pm on mobile.
 When looking closer to home in London, peak traffic was around 6pm and sales at 7pm which implies that most people start their shopping after work.
 The fear of missing out seems to no longer exist.